Talesoft/dev-tool/README.md

 What is Tale Dev Tool?
 ----------------------

-Is a fork of the [phug/dev-tool](https://github.com/phug-php/dev-tool) tailored to the needs of tale-* components.
+It's a fork of the [phug/dev-tool](https://github.com/phug-php/dev-tool) tailored to the needs of tale-* components.

+You can use it for any kind of composer-based PHP-project.

+It provides default configuration for PHPUnit, PHP CodeSniffer and PHPDocumentor.

+It can also check code coverage percentages and report the coverage to CodeClimate.

 Installation
 ------------